How Can My Biometric Data Be Used in the Workplace?

 “I imagine many states will begin to enact laws to regulate and protect that information, and hopefully they do so in a measured way.
 As Illinois was a leader in providing these protections, it needs to also be a leader in saying, ‘Okay.
 We’re going to right-size this.
 We’re going to modify it, reform it so that it better suits the real world while still safeguarding consumers.’
 Other states can then take the experience and enact similar statutes without setting businesses up for failure with this strict liability, ‘gotcha’-type mechanism, which is what we currently have on the books in Illinois.”

-If you have concerns over how your biometric data has been used in the workplace, reach out to an experienced employment law attorney in your area.
+If you have concerns over the use of your biometric data in the workplace, reach out to an experienced employment law attorney in your area.

 Was this helpful?